FarmDyn/documentation/docs/template/cropping__land_and_land_use.md

 !!! abstract
-    The cropping module optimizes the cropping pattern subject to land availability, reflecting yields, prices, machinery and fertilizing needs and other variable costs for a selectable longer list of arable crops.
-The crops can be differentiated by production system (plough, minimal tillage, no tillage, organic) and intensity level (normal and reduced fertilization in 20% steps).
-Machinery use is linked to field working days requirements depicted with a bi-weekly resolution during the relevant months.
+    The cropping module optimises the cropping pattern subject to land availability, reflecting yields, prices, machinery and fertilising needs and other variable costs for a selectable list of arable crops.
+The crops can be differentiated by production system (conventional, organic), tillage (plough, minimal tillage, no tillage) and intensity level (normal and reduced fertilisation in 20% steps).
+Machinery use is linked to field working-day requirements depicted with a bi-weekly resolution during the relevant months.
 Crop rotational constraints can be either depicted by introducing crop rotations or by simple maximal shares.
-The model can capture plots which are differentiated by soil and land (gras, arable) type and size.
+The model can capture plots which are differentiated by soil and land type (grassland, arableland and pasture) and size.

 Crop activities are differentiated by crop, *crops*, soil types, *soil,* management intensity, *intens*, and tillage type, *till*.
-Use of different management intensities and tillage types is optional.
+The use of different management intensities and tillage types is optional.
 Management intensities impact yield levels (see chapter 2.11.1.1).
 Necessary field operations and thus variable costs, machinery and labour